yamiou/astra/samples-aux/README.txt

 In the sdk/samples/vs2013 folder, open astra-samples.sln.
 Build solution.

-The samples compile to sdk/samples/vs2013/bin/Debug/ or Release/, depending upon your configuration.
+The samples compile to sdk/samples/vs2013/bin/Debug/ or Release/, depending upon your build configuration.

 You can exit samples by pressing Control-C.
 They will catch this signal and exit cleanly.